 The couple have four adult children, Katelynne, Alyssa, Christa, and Seth.
-Katelynne is an account manager for LinkedIn in Omaha, Alyssa is an Occupational Therapist for Sanford Hospital in Worthington, Minnesota, Christa is a manager for Children's Respite Care, in Omaha and Seth a Seminarian with the Omaha Diocese studying at Kenrick Seminary in St. Louis, MO.
-Mike and Mary have been married for 35 years, and both are Eucharistic Ministers for their parish, St. John the Baptist Catholic Church in Fort Calhoun.
+Katelynne is an account manager for LinkedIn in Omaha, Alyssa is an Occupational Therapist for Sanford Hospital in Sioux Falls, SD, Christa is a manager for Children's Respite Care in Omaha, and Seth is currently working for his Alma matter Benedictine College.
+Mike and Mary have been married for 36 years, and both are Eucharistic Ministers for their parish, St. John the Baptist Catholic Church in Fort Calhoun.